-Opened in February 2016 and registered as a Charity (CEO:1167421) 'The Jazz Centre (UK)' both celebrates the music's heritage, art and memorabilia and actively supports and promotes contemporary performance and education.
+Opened in February 2016 and registered as a Charity (Charity Number: 1167421) 'The Jazz Centre (UK)' both celebrates the music's heritage, art and memorabilia and actively supports and promotes contemporary performance and education.

 Its aim: "To Promote, Preserve and Celebrate the Culture of Jazz in all its forms."